Will-Marriott/friendface-take-2/README.md

 #### Install Maven

-Maven is a build automation tool for Java projects.
+Maven is a build automation tool for Java projects, which we can use to compile the code we have written into something that can be run by a computer.
 There are many ways to compile the project that we will create, but Maven gives us a convention to follow that other developers will also be familiar with.
-When we need to use a library that is not included in the JDK, Maven gives us a way to define that _dependency_ and automatically download it from Maven's central repository when we build our project.
+When we need to use a library (a set of code that someone has written and we can reuse to save time) that is not included in the JDK, Maven gives us a way to define that _dependency_ and automatically download it from Maven's central repository when we build our project.

 You can download the latest release [here](https://maven.apache.org/download.cgi).
 There is also [this guide](https://maven.apache.org/install.html), which covers how to install Maven.